TaradaciucNicolae/port-scanner/README.md

-# port-scanner
+# Port Scanner

-A Python TCP and UDP port scanner that detects open common service ports on a target IP.
+A simple Python port scanner that checks open TCP and UDP ports from predefined common service ports.